 On each of the pages listed here, you will find the best sports betting sites for that sport.
 We have ranked these in order of security, the availability of bets for that sport and the generosity of the odds and lines offered on various events.
 If there’s a certain sport you plan on wagering on, check out any of the pages listed here.

 We also rank them according to how well the site covers that sport.
-Some sites do much, much better than others at providing varied gambling options.
+Some websites do much, much better than others at providing varied gambling options.
 Any site can say it offers bets on rugby matches, but that doesn’t mean anything if they only offer a couple a year on major events.

 The generosity of the wagering odds and lines offered by each site is a commonly overlooked factor in choosing the top sportsbooks.
 Most of the major places are fairly competitive with their lines, but some of the smaller websites can hit you with some major juice.
 We also know of a few places that consistently beat the competition in certain sports.